 Charlie was administrator for the Summer Arts Academy in San Diego County.
 For 10 years, he brought together eight individual Visual and Performing Arts components for an intensive and comprehensive session for top honor students within the Visual and Performing Arts with some of the highest-rated VAPA Educators in San Diego County.

-Now, Charlie enjoys conducting Honor Bands & Orchestras as a means of helping young musicians receive another perspective and higher-level skills within an honor ensemble.
-He is a “Head Judge” in the Southern California School Band & Orchestra Association where his critiques of Festivals & Marching Band Field Tournaments allow him to coach and assist other Music Educators.
+Now, Charlie enjoys conducting honor bands and orchestras as a means of helping young musicians receive another perspective and higher-level skills within an honor ensemble.
+He is a “Head Judge” in the Southern California School Band and Orchestra Association where his critiques of festivals and marching band field tournaments allow him to coach and assist other music educators.

-While still in High School, Charlie became the stringed instrument & bow repair technician for one of the largest music stores in Orange County, California.
-The store serviced many of the surrounding schools and school districts and Charlie soon became proficient in expedient and quality repairs; one specialty he enjoyed (& still does) was to re-hair bows.
+While still in high school, Charlie became the stringed instrument and bow repair technician for one of the largest music stores in Orange County, CA. The store serviced many of the surrounding schools and school districts, and Charlie soon became proficient in expedient and quality repairs - a specialty he enjoyed (and still does) was to re-hair bows.

 Always wanting to return to one of his first passions, Charlie owns and operates a highly successful Orchestral String Repair & Sales business called All Four Strings: selling and repairing violins, violas, cellos and double basses, along with their bows and accessories.